 My mouth will speak wisdom, and the meditation of my heart will be understanding.

 It is often the pregame speech right before a contest that helps players focus and perform with enthusiasm.
 If a coach does a poor job, his players may not come out and play with much enthusiasm.
 For this reason, words should be chosen carefully and come from the heart.
 In our daily lives, we should also choose our words carefully.
 God’s word is full of encouragement and can give us the purpose of our daily lives.
 When we neglect to remember His words, we go out and live without much enthusiasm.
 Trouble lurks for us.
 Are we facing each day with the encouragement of God’s word?

 May 7 EXCUSES

-If I had not come and spoken to them, they would not have sin, but now they have no excuse for their sin.
+If I had not come and spoken to them, they would not have sinned, but now they have no excuse for their sin.

 Have you ever had a big test at school?
-Teachers try to prepare you for every question you will encounter so that they can do well on that test.
+Teachers try to prepare you for every question you will encounter to do well on that test.
 Occasionally there is a question that you are not sure how to answer, and it usually does not go well.
-You just didn’t know what to do, maybe because you didn’t study and prepare like you needed to.
-In our lives, God has made a way that we can know what to do in every situation.
+You didn’t know what to do, maybe because you didn’t study and prepare like you needed to.
+In our lives, God has made a way to know what to do in every situation.
 For us to do the wrong thing leaves us without excuse.
 Are you trying to make excuses, or are you accepting responsibility for your actions?

 1 Samuel 1:1-2:21